Jabuka, Pančevo: Geography

-Jabuka is located on flat and fertile plain nearby Timiș river at 44°56′35″N 20°35′35″E, approximately 11 km NW of Pančevo and 27 km NE of Pančevo bridge to Belgrade.
+Jabuka is located on flat and fertile plain nearby Timiș River at 44°56′35″N 20°35′35″E, approximately 11 km northwest of Pančevo and 27 km northeast of Pančevo bridge to Belgrade.

 History

 In the 1970s, scientific staff of Archaeological Institute Belgrade carried out extensive excavations on communal area.
 The scientists found objects and tracks of temporary settlement of Neolithic (Vinča and Starčevo cultures), Chalcolithic (Baden culture) and Iron periods.